-The land was proven to be contaminated in 2008 and the test showed that around 65% of the soil at the site was contaminated, however some of the contamination may have been from the site's historical use as a council 'ash' tip, it is not known when exaxctly tipping commenced at the site but it is known that it was an actively being tipped on circa 1940.
+The land was proven to be contaminated in 2008 and the test showed that around 65% of the soil at the site was contaminated, however some of the contamination may have been from the site's historical use as a council 'ash' tip, it is not known when exactly tipping commenced at the site but it is known that it was an actively being tipped on circa 1940.

 PLANNING MISCONDUCT 2008-2010 - The Neath Port Talbot Council planning team have deliberately placed the lives of Glynneath residents at risk in 2010 by not following the laws and regulations relating to contaminated land.
-The planning department in 2010 hid the fact that the land at the Heol-y-Glyn site is contaminated with grade 1 classified carcinogens which I believe breaches the Environmental Protection Act 1990.
+The planning department in 2010 hid the fact that the land at the Heol-y-Glyn site is contaminated with grade 1 classified carcinogens which breaches the Environmental Protection Act 1990.
 CLICK HERE FOR THIS INFORMATION

-COUNCIL COVER UP - 2020
+COUNCIL COVER UP - 2020 -

 The following members of Neath Port Talbot Council have been made aware of this and they either continue to hide this council misconduct by committing misconduct/malpractice themselves or they are in a position to question the actions of the planning department by their elected representation and are refusing to communicate or do anything about it.

 Mr Ceri Morris, (Head of Planning and Public Protection) - firstname.lastname@example.org 01639 686 681

 Nicola Pearce (Director of Environment and Regeneration) email@example.com 01639 686668

 |Exchange of emails with the planning department at NPTC - CLICK HERE|

 |Steve Ball - Planning Development Manager complaint - CLICK HERE|